GPUs

 Check Price on Amazon

 AMD’s RDNA 4 flagship for the mid-range segment.
-The 16GB GDDR6 buffer gives it a real advantage in VRAM-heavy scenarios — Cyberpunk 2077 with mods, Hogwarts Legacy at max textures, video editing in DaVinci Resolve.
+The 16GB GDDR6 buffer is its strongest differentiator — Cyberpunk 2077 with mods, Hogwarts Legacy at max textures, DaVinci Resolve video editing workflows.
 In pure rasterization, it trades blows with the RTX 5070 depending on the title.

 3. NVIDIA GeForce RTX 5060 Ti — Best Value